Why Is Student Debt A Problem? Simple Fixes

 The solution is straightforward.

-Stop giving the spoilt brats handouts and make them work for their Room and Board—translation; work and pay for your damn college.
+The solution is brutally simple: Stop coddling entitled brats with handouts and let them earn their keep.
+Room and board?
+Translation: Get a job and pay for your own damn college.

 Debt’s Wicked Dance: A Sardonic Serenade